Dshufeng/guacamole-connect/README.md

 # go-to-guac
-the docker guacamole test, you can get web VNC by WebSocket,and also other proxy in your brower.
+the docker guacamole test, you can get web VNC by WebSocket,and also other proxy in your browser.

 ## how to